ivokabel/ivokabel.github.io/_drafts/chapter-1-weidlich-wilkie-layered-model.md

 comments: true
 ---

 This is the first chapter of the the blog post [A Journey to the World of Layered Surface Materials](a-journey-to-the-world-of-layered-surface-materials.html).

-Let’s start with a (not that) brief introduction of the original model by Andrea Weidlich and Alexander Wilkie, published in 2007 at the Graphite conference (predecessor of the SIGGRAPH Asia conference).
+Here I present a (not that) brief introduction of the [original layered model](https://www.cg.tuwien.ac.at/research/publications/2007/weidlich_2007_almfs/) by Andrea Weidlich and Alexander Wilkie, published in 2007 at the Graphite conference (predecessor of the SIGGRAPH Asia conference).

 They assume that layers are micro-facet-based models and there is homogeneous attenuating medium between the layers.
 The ideally smooth Fresnel model can be used for outer layer too, since it can be thought of as a special case of a micro-facet model.
 Additionally a diffuse Lambert model can be used for the bottom layer since we only need to compute the reflection component without any special micro-facet-related assumptions on it.